Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: The Architecture

 The \emph{deeply integrated} and \emph{post processing} architectures in Figure~\ref{fig:sample_architectures}(a) and (b) therefore both fail to address two major challenges in implementing a practical system for differentially private data analytics:

-\begin{itemize}[topsep=1mm,leftmargin=4mm] \itemsep1.0mm \item Custom DBMSs are unlikely to achieve parity with mature DBMSs for a wide range of features including rich SQL support, broad query optimization, high-performance transaction support, recoverability, scalability and distribution. \item Neither architecture supports the simultaneous application of a large number of different mechanisms.
+\begin{itemize}[topsep=1mm,leftmargin=4mm] \itemsep1.0mm \item Deeply integrated systems use custom DBMSs, which are unlikely to achieve parity with mature DBMSs in terms of performance and scalability, query optimization, recoverability, and distribution. \item Neither architecture supports all of the different mechanisms discussed earlier.
 The deeply integrated architecture requires building a new DBMS for each mechanism, while the post processing architecture is inherently incompatible with some mechanisms. \end{itemize}